Baked Brie

 • Prevent a messy oven.
 Place the cast iron skillet (or baking dish) on top of a cookie sheet while baking, which will catch any potential oozing cheese or loose toppings.

-• Do not remove the cheese rind.
-It’s best to keep the brie rind (skin) on for this recipe, which is perfectly edible and it holds everything well together.
+• Do not remove the rind.
+It’s best to keep the brie rind (skin) on for this recipe, which is perfectly edible, and it holds everything well together.

-• Don’t overcook the brie.
+• Don’t overcook.
 I recommend not baking it any longer than 15 minutes or else it’ll get soupy.

-• Serving a larger crowd?
-Simply use a 16 ounce brie wheel and double all the other ingredients.
+• For a large crowd.
+Use a 16-ounce brie wheel and double all the other ingredients.

-• Try it with other cheese.
-If for some reason you can’t find brie, this recipe also works with a wheel of camembert, Coulommiers, or Reblochon cheese.
+• Try another cheese.
+If, for some reason, you can’t find brie, this recipe also works with a wheel of camembert, Coulommiers, or Reblochon cheese.

 5 from 1